Register with SafeTravel

 Managed isolation or quarantine

-If you're returning to New Zealand, you legally must complete at least 14 days of managed isolation or quarantine.
-You will also be tested for COVID-19 during your stay.
+If you're returning to New Zealand you legally must complete at least 14 days of managed isolation or quarantine, unless you're arriving under quarantine-free travel.
+You will also be tested for COVID-19 during your stay in a facility.

 Secure your place in managed isolation